nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `JeeqTracker` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a company**

 **MSS**

-1. User requests to list persons
+1. User requests to list companies
-2. JeeqTracker shows a list of persons
+2. JeeqTracker shows a list of companies
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific company in the list
-4. JeeqTracker deletes the person
+4. JeeqTracker deletes the company

     Use case ends.